kroshkaEvan/Countdown-timer/README.md

 Main Screen
 Displays image on the left, and main content on the right.
 Some labels, countdown timer which starts when app screen is displayed and tappable "Activate Offer" button.
 “X" button on top-left does nothing.
 When tapping “Activate Offer” button, app displays simple popup in the center of the screen and making background darker.
 Popup contains “Great!” label with shadow of some color and label describing at which time offer was accepted.
+Timer stops when app enters background and be resumed after returning back to the app (foreground)

 [Technical Task.pdf](https://github.com/kroshkaEvan/Countdown-timer/files/9057628/Technical.Task.pdf)